Nerwyn/material-rounded-theme/README.md

 - Adds the current view title to the center.
 - Height increased to 64px.
 - Disappears when user is not scrolled to the top of the view.
+- Use a variant color for trailing buttons and edit mode.

 #### [Navigation Bar](https://m3.material.io/components/navigation-bar/overview)